Connect with us

 Buggs’ research has examined anxiety and depression among youths who live in neighborhoods with gun violence — and notes that firearm suicide rates too have drastically increased among Black children and adolescents.

-There is a trauma from hearing gunshots and seeing gun injuries, and daily can be a thrum of risk in vulnerable communities, notably those largely populated by Black and Hispanic people, Buggs said.
+There is a trauma from hearing gunshots and seeing gun injuries, and daily life can be a thrum of risk in vulnerable communities, notably those largely populated by Black and Hispanic people, Buggs said.
 Last year, Buggs organized the Black and Brown Collective with a core group of about two dozen scientists committed to contextualizing studies on gun violence.

 “The people most impacted by the gun violence we usually hear about in America look like our families,” she said of the collective.